markuskramerIgitt/LearnSalt/README.md

 ### Leave file `/etc/salt/master` unchanged

 Instead, use `/etc/salt/master.d/*.conf` files.
-A Salt version upgrade can only automatically update an unchanged/etc/salt/master file.
-Think of this file as part of the documentation under version control of the vendor.
+A Salt version upgrade can only automatically update an unchanged /etc/salt/master file.
+Think of this file as part of the Salt documentation under version control of SaltStack Inc.